AdobeDocs/experience-platform.en/help/destinations/catalog/ecommerce/sap-commerce.md

 >[!IMPORTANT]
 >
 > Target field names are case sensitive and should match the [!DNL SAP Subscription Billing] attribute names.
-The only exception for this is `country` where you should use `countryCode` instead. [!DNL SAP Subscription Billing] supports alpha-2, alpha-3 code (ISO 3166) [country codes](https://www.iso.org/obp/ui/en/).
+The only exception for this is `country` where you should use `countryCode` instead. [!DNL SAP Subscription Billing] supports alpha-2 (ISO 3166) country codes.
 The value is case sensitive and must be between 0-3 characters, hence ensure you provide exactly as defined else you would encounter errors: `The country code {} does not exist` or `size must be between 0 and 3`.

 #### Map `mandatory` attributes for the selected customer type